Nikkei slips as global growth worries weigh

 "Without the active participation of overseas institutional investors, it's difficult for the market to rise," Ogawa said.

-Consumer electronics makers were also weaker, with Toshiba dropping 2.7 percent to 328 yen and Hitachi shedding 1.4 percent to 413 yen.

-But Fast Retailing , operator of the Uniqlo casual clothing chain and a widely held stock among domestic investors, rose 4.0 percent to 14,960 yen after Goldman Sachs raised its rating to "buy" from "neutral", citing growing demand in Asia.
+Fast Retailing , operator of the Uniqlo casual clothing chain, rose 3.5 percent to 14,880 yen after Goldman Sachs raised its rating to "buy" from "neutral", citing growing demand in Asia.

 * Abe expected to unveil package of U.S. job-creating investments (Adds comment, context)